Skip to main content

 mc8yp-allow: GET:/measurement/**

-When an execute request is blocked by MCP connection policy, the tool returns explanatory text stating whether the operation was denied by a restriction or blocked because it is outside the configured allow list, no request was sent to Cumulocity, and retrying through the same connection will not help.
+When execute is blocked by connection policy, the tool returns explanatory text, no request is sent to Cumulocity, and retrying through the same connection will not help.

 Development